-We make our ways through the rat race, zigging and zagging around corners, trying to hold on to our fleeting lives so our selves can see another day.
-When we picture living that next day, we most likely see ourself as our physical body moving through time and space.
+We make our ways through the rat race, zigging and zagging around corners, trying to hold on to our fleeting lives so our selves can see another day…and when we picture living that next day, we most likely see ourself as our physical body moving through time and space.

 Beyond that, we’re so ego-driven we see faces in everyday objects (pareidolia), and we anthropomorphize animals to be more like us.
 The facts are, we love people (at least most of us), and its this love that’s allowed us to grow into what we are as a society.

 Adding Personality to Robots

 I went on a brewery tour at a local craft beer company about a month or so ago (insert mock hipster comments now).
 As our time was ending, the tour guide asked if we wanted to go to the back and see something they normally don’t let tours see.
 Of course, the group collectively agreed.

 Inside the cage was a behemoth of a bright yellow machine the staff referred to by name.
 Its arm extended out like a crane, giving it the ability to lift kegs with ease.
 As we all stared in fascination, the guide went on to explain that the average life for a keg-moving employee was about 3 years.
 Every one of their backs were eventually giving out because it’s just not natural to move kegs around all day.

 “With the newest addition to the team, the crew can have him do the lifting at little expense to them.
 The robot’s just great.” he said as he wrapped it up.

 More specifically, they looked at how integrating humanlike facial expressions would affect people’s perceptions of their robot counterparts.
 They wanted to see if these expressive features would mitigate people’s feelings, even if the robot was less efficient.

-BERT C also made a mistake during the omelet procurement, but was completely communicative and expressive.
+BERT C also made a mistake during the omelet procurement, but was completely communicative and expressive once doing so.
 After fudging things up a bit, (I’m using gender loosely here) he’d look at participants, acknowledge the error, and apologize with a sad face.

 Well, What Happened?

 As you may expect, no one liked BERT B. He’s the friend no one wants around, and everyone talks about behind their back.
 An error with no care or responsibility taken just doesn’t lead folks to like ya.

 Although that thought is exciting, there’s no real idea if it’s empathy, sympathy, or the aforementioned at play here.
 What we do know is this is exciting news.
 It provides an unparalleled look at how social interaction drives us as a species and gives us a good look at why we may be seeing more humanlike robots in the future.

 Wrapping it up

 We just understand them better.
 If something takes credit for a mistake and apologizes, it can be forgiven.
 Not only that, it could actually start building a relationship with it’s human peer, increasing their preference of the automaton.